nwtoht-ca/healix-docs/docs/creating-plans/presentation/views.md

 When a view is computed it has access to certain data.
 Depending on the view type, some data will be available depending on this context.

-For example, if a submission is in context, the the Form View may pick up values from that form submission (using the submissionVal or submissionStr functions).
+For example, if a submission is in context, the Form View may pick up values from that form submission (using the submissionVal or submissionStr functions).

 If a submission is not in context (e.g. an *Assignment* view which is used on task cards), then attempting to access submission data (with submissionVal or submissionStr) will cause an error.